 What fascinates so many people about it is that it can crunch down raw data into a simple format that’s easy to understand.
 Tableau offers high-speed analytics, and it provides visualizations in the form of worksheets or dashboards.

-What’s great about any data crunched through this tool is that it can be sent to other organizations.
-Professionals through various levels of the organization can easily understand this data and use it properly.
+What’s great about any data crunched through Tableau is that it can be easily passed on to various levels of the organization, as well as sent to other organizations.
+Professionals can easily understand this data and use it properly.
 In this post, we will talk about how you can use Tableau for data analytics.

 Data often needs to be extracted from different sources for the same task.
 Pulling data with Tableau is very flexible and easily adjustable.
 This means that you can easily target various data sources to gather new information.